All guided experiences should be pre-booked & are subject to guide availability.

 Fordoun Spa – 125km (1,20 hr) Fordoun Spa boasts a team of experts that include skilled masseurs, Reiki and Bio-energy specialists, a traditional African Healer and highly trained aestheticians.

-Fordoun owns signature range of products, created in conjunction with Dr Elliot Ndlovu, herbalist and ethno botanist, who is a traditional African Healer and Inyanga, and a director of Fordoun Spa.
+Fordoun owns a signature range of products, created in conjunction with Dr Elliot Ndlovu, herbalist and ethno botanist, who is a traditional African Healer and Inyanga, and a director of Fordoun Spa.
 Under his guidance, a number of products have been carefully created from indigenous traditional healing plants, especially for Fordoun.
 The range includes soaps, shower gels, massage oils, bath salts, creams and sprays, based on the theme of the seven Chakras and the seven colours of the rainbow.
 A luxury Eau de Toilette range, Ma’Ndlovu for women and BabaNdlovu for men, has been designed for both the local and export markets.

-Ardmore Ceramics – 135km (1,35 hr) Ardmore Ceremics has grown into a vibrant art pottery making unique pieces of ceramic art.
+Ardmore Ceramics – 135km (1,35 hr) Ardmore Ceremics has grown into a vibrant art pottery business, making unique pieces of ceramic art.
 Since 1985, artist Fee Halsted has created modelers and painters from the local community and they have become renowned for their exuberant use of color and their distinctive modeling of African flora and fauna.
 The sale of these wonderful pieces of ceramic art uplifts and supports the Ardmore community and their families.
-There is also a unique range of homeware, handbags `& fabric to add to this stable.
+There is also a unique range of homeware, handbags & fabric to add to this stable.